 Potassium requirements of tobacco are relatively high, and a high potassium content in flue-cured tobacco impacts acceptable smoking characteristics of the tobacco.
 Soils vary in their supply of available potassium, depending upon the parent material, previous fertilization, and cropping history.
-Approximately 100-175 pounds of potash ( $K_20$ ) per acre are adequate for most soil conditions.
+Approximately 100-175 pounds of potash (K 20) per acre are adequate for most soil conditions.
 Potassium may be lost by leaching from the root zone in extremely sandy soils.

-Due to the many factors necessary to consider when making fertilizer recommendations for a particular field, data in the following table can be used only as general recommendations for phosphorus ( $P_20_5$ ) and potassium ( $K_20$ ).
+Due to the many factors necessary to consider when making fertilizer recommendations for a particular field, data in the following table can be used only as general recommendations for phosphorus ( $P_20_5$ ) and potassium ( $P_20_5$ ).

+Pounds suggested

-Soil Test Pounds suggested per acre
+Soil Test per acre

-Category P 2 0 5 K 2 0
+Category $P_2O_5$ K 20

-L 230 60-100 150-175
+L 230 150-175

+60-100

-М 60-100 100-150
+M 60-100 100-150

 Н 40 100

 VH 40 100

 \Basic application; to build up soil phosphorus may be broadcast and plowed-in or disked-in before planting.
-The 230 lb $P{2}0{5}$ /A can be obtained from 500 lb/A of 0-46-0.
+The 230 lb P205/A can be obtained from 500 lb/A of 0-46-0.